Toby Everett

-Toby Joe Everett (born 22 December 1995) is an English professional rugby league footballer who plays as a or for Dewsbury Rams in the RFL Championship.
+Toby Joe Everett (born 22 December 1995) is an English professional rugby league footballer who plays as a or for the Dewsbury Rams in the RFL Championship.

-He has previously played for London Broncos in the Super League and the RFL Championship.
-Everett spent time on loan from Broncos at London Skolars, Hemel Stags and Toronto Wolfpack in League 1.
-He has also played for the Dewsbury Rams and the Batley Bulldogs in the Championship, and for Keighley Cougars in League One and the Championship.
+He has previously played for the London Broncos in the Super League and the RFL Championship.
+Everett spent time on loan from the Broncos at the London Skolars, Hemel Stags and the Toronto Wolfpack in League 1.
+He has also played for the Dewsbury Rams and the Batley Bulldogs in the Championship, and for the Keighley Cougars in League One and the Championship.

 Background

 Everett was born in Farnborough, Kent, England.

 Career

 London Broncos

-Everett signed London Broncos in 2014 and made 22 appearances in 2014 and 2015.
+Everett signed for the London Broncos in 2014 and made 22 appearances in 2014 and 2015.
 The following season he spent most of the season on loan at London Skolars and Hemel Stags.

 Toronto Wolfpack

-Signing for Toronto Wolfpack for 2017 he only made three appearances due to rehabilitation for an injury.
+Signing for the Toronto Wolfpack for 2017 he only made three appearances due to rehabilitation for an injury.

 Dewsbury Rams

-A move to Dewsbury Rams part way through 2017 saw him make 36 appearances for the Rams before a move to neighbours Batley Bulldogs at the end of the 2018 season.
+A move to the Dewsbury Rams part way through 2017 saw him make 36 appearances for the Rams before a move to neighbours Batley Bulldogs at the end of the 2018 season.